Stocks Climb As Investors Await US Inflation Data - UrduPoint

 It does, however, provide the People's Bank of China with room to unveil further growth-boosting measures.

-The "economic recovery is on track but not strong enough to push up prices", said Zhang Zhiwei at Pinpoint Asset Management.
+"Economic recovery is on track but not strong enough to push up prices," said Zhang Zhiwei at Pinpoint Asset Management.

 "This suggests the economy is still running below its potential.
 There is room for fiscal and monetary policies to boost growth further," he said.